orassayag/cv-spider-v5-console-final/README.md

 # CV Spider V5 Console Final

 Built in January 2016.
-This is the fifth and final version of CV spider that searches with Google, Ask.com, AOL search, Walla search, BING, Yahoo search in view source, emails that match some keys, and send automatic emails that are found, using only console programming.
+This is the fifth and final version of CV spider that searches with Google, Ask.com, AOL search, Walla search, Bing, Yahoo search in view source, emails that match some keys, and send automatic emails that are found, using only console programming.

 ## Getting Started